zhaovan/portfolio/public/projects/sunflower-capital/index.md

-Logo and wordmark for Sunflower Capital, a venture fund spinning out of Sequoia
+Logo and wordmark for Sunflower Capital, a venture fund spinning out of Sequoia.